 Batched Linear Operations#

-Some of SciPy’s linear algebra functions support N-dimensional array input.
+Almost all of SciPy’s linear algebra functions now support N-dimensional array input.
 These operations have not been mathematically generalized to higher-order tensors; rather, the indicated operation is performed on a batch (or “stack”) of input scalars, vectors, and/or matrices.

 Consider the linalg.det function, which maps a matrix to a scalar.